PyWavelets/pywt/doc/regression/wp2d.rst

      [ 1.5  1.5  3.5  3.5  5.5  5.5  7.5  7.5]]

 Just restore the node before next examples.

     >>> new_wp['va'] = wp['va'].data

-If the `update` param in the `reconstruct` method is set to False, the node's `data` attribute will not be updated.
+If the *update* param in the :meth:`WaveletPacket2D.reconstruct` method is set to ``False``, the node's :attr:`Node2D.data` attribute will not be updated.

     >>> print new_wp.data
     None

-Otherwise, the `data` attribute will be set to the reconstructed value.
+Otherwise, the :attr:`WaveletPacket2D.data` attribute will be set to the reconstructed value.

     >>> print new_wp.reconstruct(update=True)
     [[ 1.
 2. 3.
 4. 5.
 6. 7.
 8.]